Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A completed application, site plan, construction details and the written narrative of the proposed work are submitted to the Permit Office Manager.
 Upon completion of the submission, documents are uploaded to our program and review can begin.
 Depending upon the project, up to 5 departments, with the minimum of 2, may be required to review the permit application.
 Please allow 10 working days for initial review.

 Yes.
 Any accessory structure that is over 200 square feet in size requires a building permit.
-See examples on the Permits page.
+You will need to apply using the residential accessory building permit application and provided required documents.